 Yes, a lot of them think I am entirely hard to deal with.
 But I like it that way.
 I am not sure why many of these individuals make a fuss about how I deal with others.
 This is me, and I only want to be accepted as who I am.
 Is that too much to ask?
 If my personality is the significant issue why people are choosing to stay away from me, it doesn’t matter.
 I don’t need them anyway (sourgraping).

 How I Deal With People

-But to be honest, I know I am unfair not only to those I felt angry with but also to myself.
+But to be honest, I know I am unfair to those I felt angry with and myself.
 I understand that my personality has nothing to do with this emotional issue.
 My angry disposition is not something people would easily accept and understand, and I get that.
-I sincerely know that people avoid me because they feel like I intend to always hurt them physically, verbally, and emotionally.
+I sincerely know that people avoid me because they feel like I intend to hurt them physically, verbally, and emotionally.